-The rising copper prices have led to a renewed interest in the Zambian mines.
-The Chinese have acquired several businesses in the country especially in the mining sector.
-New and recently opened mines are pushing upward total copper production.
+The rising copper prices had led to a renewed interest in the Zambian mines.
+The Chinese acquired several businesses in the country especially in the mining sector.
+New and old mines stated pushing upward total copper production.

-The economy has been growing at a rate of 5 percent since 2009.
-The Lumwana copper mine in Solwezi has been a big contributing factor in the increase in copper output.
-Mulyashi open pit mine in Luanshya once fully operational is another Chinese investment that will greatly make a difference in the economic outlook.
+The Zambia economy had been growing at a rate of 5 per cent since 2009.
+The Lumwana copper mine in Solwezi was a big contributing factor in the increase in copper output.

-The incumbent President, Michael C. Sata has emphasized the need for economic diversification if the country is to sustain the GDP growth.
-The tourism and agriculture sectors have all shown increased growth of late.
-These are areas with potential to turn round the country’s economic fortunes.
+President, Michael C. Sata emphasized the need for economic diversification if the country was to sustain the GDP growth.
+The tourism and agriculture sectors had all shown increased growth.
+These areas had potential to turn round the country’s economic fortunes.

-New hotel chains have opened in the country increasing bed capacity in the hospitality industry.
-Among such ones are The Royal Zambezi Sun hotels in Livingstone, Protea hotels in Lusaka, Livingstone and Chingola.
-Zambia has been recording increases in the flow of tourists of late.
-This has translated into an increase in the number of inbound tourists for two successive years.
+New hotel chains were opened in the country increasing bed capacity in the hospitality industry.
+Among such ones were The Royal Zambezi Sun hotels in Livingstone, Protea hotels in Lusaka, Livingstone and Chingola.
+Zambia had been recording increases in the flow of tourists.
+This translated into an increase in the number of inbound tourists for two successive years.

 Beginning early 2015 the country started facing economic pressures as a result of falling international copper prices and strengthening US dollar against major convertibles.

 For example during the first quarter of 2015, commodity prices generally declined.
 The average price of copper fell to US $5,940 per metric tonne from US $6,445 per metric tonne in the fourth quarter of 2014.